workplace-safety7 min read25 May 2026

 Cost: Typically SGD 500-1,000 including training and assessment.

-What you get: A certificate valid for 3 years.
-Proof to clients and regulators that you've embedded foundational safety thinking.
+What you get: A certificate valid for 3 years, plus proof to clients and regulators that you have embedded foundational safety practices.

-Target: SMEs ready to formalize safety management across operations.
+Who it is for: SMEs ready to deepen safety management across their operations.

 • Conduct more detailed risk assessments (hazard identification, risk evaluation, control implementation)